Competitive Drive: Australian Wind Surge player’s unusual path to big leagues

 “I had a lot of family friends that played, so I would always be at the field — even though I wasn’t playing at a younger age, I got a feel for it,” said Whitefield. “t was good to be around my family so I kind of just stuck with it for a little bit.”

-When he was just 16-years-old, Whitefield represented his home country at the Men’s Softball World Cup in Argentina where he was approached by a Major League Baseball scout with the Cincinnati Reds.
+When he was just 16-years-old, Whitefield represented his home country at the Men’s Softball World Cup in Argentina where a Major League Baseball scout approached him with the Cincinnati Reds.
 Soon after, he would get his first taste of America’s favorite pastime.

 “I had a friend that needed some players on his team, and I played softball which was pretty close, so I went over and played on his club team,” said Whitefield.